 Generally speaking, pediatricians are okay with using lower concentrations of DEET (again, under 30%) and Picaridin (20%) on children with the caveat that they haven’t been studied in the long term. *Dr. Cara Natterson adds, “The worst data on DEET doesn’t hold a candle to the worst data on West Nile or Lyme.”

 There are also DEET-free and non-Picaridin repellents which use natural ingredients such as citronella, cedar, soybean, etc. Let me be very clear: these repellents do NOT work as well, or even at all — though some may be good enough for those trying to avoid stronger chemicals.
-(As seen in the Consumer Reports study, many of these products offered less than one hour of protection — some, none at all.)
+(As seen in a Consumer Reports study, many of these products offered less than one hour of protection — some, none at all.)

 The exception here is oil of lemon eucalyptus (or synthesized PMD), which has been shown to be equally as effective as DEET.
-But sadly, it isn’t recommended for children under 3, ONLY because studies haven’t been performed for that age group.
+But sadly, it isn’t recommended for children under 3, because studies haven’t been performed for that age group.
 This is unfortunate.

 *Please note that oil of lemon eucalyptus (PMD) is NOT the same thing as lemon eucalyptus essential oil.
 Please don’t use lemon eucalyptus essential oil (or a mixture of lemon essential oil and eucalyptus essential oil) as a bug spray — it won’t work.
 (Essential oils in general don’t really work as mosquito repellant or any other insect deterrent.)